apache/nuttx/configs/sam4e-ek/README.txt

     NOTES:

+    1. This configuration runs with a CPU clock of 120MHz

-    1. Default stack sizes are large and should really be tuned to reduce the RAM footprint:
+    2. Default stack sizes are large and should really be tuned to reduce the RAM footprint:

          CONFIG_ARCH_INTERRUPTSTACK=2048